 You feel like your parents are "never happy for you" when something good happens in your life.

-Emotionally immature parents cannot see or celebrate you and are often jealous of any success or happiness you created.
-Why?
-Because often your successes can reflect back to them their own inadequacies.
+Emotionally immature parents cannot celebrate you; sometimes they are jealous of the success or happiness you created.
+Your success can remind eggshell parents about their own unfulfilled lives or failure to succeed.

 Yet, your emotions, thoughts, needs, and experiences are legitimate regardless of their responses.
-The quality of your life and the preciousness of your individuality is independent of them.
+The quality of your life and the preciousness of your individuality are independent of them.

 You doubt yourself and have a gnawing feeling that you're never good enough.

 You put your heart and soul into the relationship with your parents, but it never feels like enough.
-You are unacknowledged for the unique, separate individual you are.
-It feels like they don’t accept you or your choices.
+Being unacknowledged, it feels like they don’t accept you or your choices.

 It feels like your parents try to control your choices and edit your experiences in life with their inaccurate conclusions.